Where to Find the Best Patios and Outdoor Dining in Boston

-This Union Square favorite has added outdoor seating on Bow Street, as well as a few seats in a separate heated outdoor area.
+Union Square favorite Celeste has outdoor seating on Bow Street, as well as a few seats in a separate heated outdoor area.
 Settle in for a Pisco Sour or two and an array of vibrant Peruvian food, such as fresh fish Ceviches, Causas (mashed potato terrines), and Locro, a vegan-friendly stew featuring squash, lima beans, black mint (huacatay), and Peruvian peppers.
 Make a reservation via Resy.

 Dorchester Brewing Company

-The big picnic tables along Boylston Street offer quite a different experience from the celebrated Portland, Maine, original, Eventide Oyster Co., but the spacious Boston outpost is equally worthy of a visit.
+The big picnic tables off Boylston Street offer quite a different experience from the celebrated Portland, Maine, original, Eventide Oyster Co., but the spacious Boston outpost is equally worthy of a visit.
 With New England snack shack-inspired fare with Asian-inspired flair, like the signature Brown Butter Lobster Roll on a steamed bun, and Soft Serve sundaes exclusive to this location, Eventide is right at home near Fenway Park.

 Fox & the Knife